MCHPR/MCHPRS/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Under the hood

-When the server starts up, the main thread, which will from now on be referred to as the server thread, loads the `Config.toml` file and starts the networking thread.
-Threads communicate using message passing.

-### Server thread

-The server thread handles the initialization process of the server and the login/ping procedure for connecting clients.
-If a client completes the login procedure, a `Player` struct will be loaded containing the client.

-### Networking thread

-The networking thread handles all incoming clients.
-The client is then sent to the server thread through message passing.

-### Plot thread

-The plot thread handles most of the logic for the server.
-The plot thread is where the real magic happens.
-Player movement, player rotation, WorldEdit, command handling, world-saving/loading, etc. are all handled by this thread.
-If this thread crashes somehow, the player will be sent back to the server thread to be moved to another plot.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)